xiph/flac/man/flac.md

 :	Force input (when encoding) or output (when decoding) to be treated
 	as raw samples (even if filename ends in *.wav*).

 **\--force-aiff-format**
-:	Force the decoder to output AIFF format.
-This option is not needed if
-	the output filename (as set by -o) ends with *.aif* or *.aiff*.
-Also, this option has no effect when encoding since input AIFF is auto-detected.

 **\--force-rf64-format**
-:	Force the decoder to output RF64 format.
-This option is not needed if
-	the output filename (as set by -o) ends with *.rf64*.
-Also, this option has no effect when encoding since input RF64 is auto-detected.

 **\--force-wave64-format**
-:	Force the decoder to output Wave64 format.
-This option is not needed
+:	Force the decoder to output AIFF/RF64/WAVE64 format respectively.
-	if the output filename (as set by -o) ends with *.w64*.
-Also, this option has no effect when encoding since input Wave64 is auto-detected.
+	This option is not needed if the output filename (as set by -o) ends with *.aif* or *.aiff*, *.rf64* and *.w64* respectively.
+Also, this option has no effect when encoding since input is auto-detected.
+When none of these options nor --keep-foreign-metadata are given and no output filename is set, the output format is WAV by default.

+**\--force-legacy-wave-format**
+**\--force-extensible-wave-format**
+:	Instruct the decoder to output a WAVE file with WAVE_FORMAT_PCM and
+	WAVE_FORMAT_EXTENSIBLE respectively.
+If none of these options nor --keep-foreign-metadata are given, FLAC outputs WAVE_FORMAT_PCM
+	for mono or stereo with a bit depth of 8 or 16 bits, and WAVE_FORMAT_EXTENSIBLE for all other audio formats.

+**\--force-aiff-c-none-format**
+**\--force-aiff-c-sowt-format**
+:	Instruct the decoder to output an AIFF-C file with format NONE and
+	sowt respectively.

 ## NEGATIVE OPTIONS